advaitconty/noir-keyboard-pro/Journal.md

+---
+title: "Noir Keyboard Pro"
+author: "advaitconty"
+description: "A mechanical Keyboard designed specificallly for use with the iPad Pro M1/M2 11inch (probably works with the new Pro M4 and maybe the new design Air 11inch)"
+created_at: "2025-06-06"
+---

 # Day 1: 6th Jun Friday
 *Hours spent: 3h 30min*
 Was getting fustrated on my iPad for not having a decent keyboard (am on a Logitech Slim Folio Pro currently) and wanted something better so decided to take part in Highway to make a keyboard my huge hands can use